CHP investigates case of severe enterovirus 71 infection

 * Use absorbent disposable towels to wipe away obvious contaminants such as respiratory secretions, vomitus or excreta, and then disinfect the surface and neighbouring areas with 1:49 diluted household bleach (mixing one part of bleach containing 5.25 per cent sodium hypochlorite with 49 parts of water), leave for 15 to 30 minutes and then rinse with water and keep dry.
 For metallic surfaces, disinfect with 70 per cent alcohol;

-* Children with EV71 infection are advised to refrain from going to schools or group activities such as parties, interest classes and swimming until two weeks after fever has subsided and all the vesicular lesions have dried and crusted to prevent the spread of disease;
+* Children with EV71 infection are advised to refrain from going to school or group activities such as parties, interest classes and swimming until two weeks after the fever has subsided, and all the vesicular lesions have dried and crusted, to prevent the spread of disease;

 * Avoid going to overcrowded places; and

-* Parents should maintain close communication with schools to let them know the latest situation of the sick children.
+* Parents should maintain close communication with schools to let them know the latest status of the sick children.

 The public may visit the CHP's page on HFMD and EV71 infection for more information.

 Issued at HKT 17:41